 With the exception of perhaps Consolidated Edison – a utility company that’s the longest-tenured member of the New York Stock Exchange, dating back to 1824 when it debuted as the New York Gas Light Co. – these are household names.
 They’re sitting in plain sight.
 They’ve been paying a dividend for decades, and growing that payment every year for at least 30 years.

-And while their share prices aren’t accelerating the way they used to, the performance is still respectable: their average return over the past year is 12.6%, or nearly four times the 3.26% return in the S&P 500 during that time.
-Sprinkle in the better-than-average, and perennially growing, dividend payouts, and there’s a good chance if you bought any of these reliable dividend stocks today and held them for the next 10 years, you’ll make a lot of money – and possibly beat the market.
+And while their share prices aren’t accelerating the way they used to (particularly Target’s after last week’s disastrous post-earnings sell-off), the performance is still more than respectable: their average return in the last two years is 49.1%, better than the 32% return in the S&P 500 during that time.
+Sprinkle in the better-than-average, and perennially growing, dividend payouts, and there’s a good chance if you bought any of these reliable dividend stocks today (especially TGT, at such a depressed price) and held them for the next 10 years, you’d make a lot of money – and possibly beat the market.